-Transport Improve infrastructure for lower carbon transport options Install EV infrastructure in identified strategic sites across the borough to support the switch to EVs, in line with the EV charging strategy.
-Identify sites and prioritise the order in which they should be installed in.
-Transport & Highways Investment required to install EV charging infrastructure as well as ongoing resource requirement to manage and maintain Transport strategy including measures on buses, taxis, off street Build an understanding of what have been achieved and what is still outstanding in the EV infrastructure strategy.
-Highways Officer time to progress the EV infrastructure strategy.
+Transport Improve infrastructure for lower carbon transport options Identify sites and prioritise the order in which they should be installed in.
+Transport & Highways Investment required to install EV charging infrastructure as well as ongoing resource requirement to manage and maintain Transport EV infrastructure strategy including measures on buses, taxis off street parking Build an understanding of what have been achieved and what is still outstanding in the EV infrastructure strategy.
+Transport & Highways Officer time to progress the EV infrastructure strategy.
 Transport 4 Ensure all new road building and road maintenance projects minimise their carbon impact.
 Assess companies who offer low carbon services.
 Transport & Highways Officer time required to research and understand opportunities.
 Investment required in low carbon materials.

-Transport corridors defined by those set out in the Cheshire East local cycling and walking Signpost existing resource which identifies the current public pathways around Cheshire East to encourage active travel.
+Transport Explore the opportunities to expand active travel corridors defined by those set out in the Cheshire East local cycling and walking infrastructure plan.
+Signpost existing resource which identifies the current public pathways around Cheshire East to encourage active travel.
 If expanding cycle lanes, the width and surface course will need to be considered to make sure the lanes are accessible for all.
 Collaboration and consultation with other authorities may be required.
 Transport & Highways Officer time to construct a plan for expanding new cycles lanes.
 Significant investment would be required to implement.
 National funding is required.
-Transport Use plans and strategies to increase activ travel and disincentivise higher carbon transport optic uptake (e.g. cycle lanes and pedestrian zones) and provide safe and clean areas When looking at the relationship between vehicle numbers and speed and active travel uptake, consult and collaborate with businesses and residents to reduce disruption and increase awareness of the benefits.
+Transport Use plans and strategies to increase active travel and disincentivise higher carbon transport options When looking at the relationship between vehicle numbers and speed and active travel uptake, consult and collaborate with businesses and residents to reduce disruption and increase awareness of the benefits.
 Transport & Highways Officer time to research into the areas of high footfall and review the benefits and impacts of implementation.